 - 15. There is no penalty for the non-utilisation of a license or a portion of a license. - 16.
-Permits/licences are not transferable between importers.

-(b) Permission to import goods specified under Regulations 4, 4E, 4S and 4U of the PI Regulations may be subject to conditions regarding custody, use, disposal or distribution of the imported goods.
+Permits/licences are not transferable between importers. - 17. (a) Not applicable. - (b) Permission to import goods specified under Regulations 4, 4E, 4S and 4U of the PI Regulations may be subject to conditions regarding custody, use, disposal or distribution of the imported goods.

-12 HAZARDOUS WASTE
+13 HAZARDOUS WASTE